 Visit Halong Bay on a cruise from Hanoi for either 1 or 2 nights.
 We travelled with Emeraude Cruises, the same ship that American Chef Anthony Bourdain sailed on and reported from in his TV series – Parts Unknown.
 Our travel tip is to book a 2-night cruise, you can read our story here.

 How to get to Halong Bay?
 There are many options from bus, luxury bus, rail to private car transfer.

 Halong Bay is 170 km from Hanoi and takes approximately 3 hours depending on traffic.
 The UNESCO World Heritage site is made up of 1600 limestone islands and islets.
 Imagine sailing through turquoise blue water, visiting a pearl farm, kayaking, visiting caves, taichi at sunrise, cooking class or just relaxing on board.

 Head to the North West of Vietnam about 350 km from Hanoi to find the scenic area of Sapa.
-An area famous for trekking, local villages, scenic landscapes, lush paddy rice fields, local cuisines, markets and more.
+When you visit Vietnam you should allow a few days to visit Sapa, an area famous for trekking, local villages, scenic landscapes, lush paddy rice fields, local cuisines, markets and more.

 You should plan to spend at least 2 nights minimum.

-More Options on Where to stay in Sapa
+More Hotel Options on Where to Stay in Sapa

 Mai Chau is located 3 hours from Hanoi.
 If you are short of time when visiting Hanoi Mai Chau is an alternative to travelling to Sapa, or if you have unlimited time why not visit both?
 Mai Chau is perfect for trekking, caving, kayaking, cycling, visiting local markets and enjoying local cuisine.